nexiles/vue3-rsocket/README.md

 >>over a single network connection, and never synchronously blocks while
 >>waiting for a response

-This library for **vue3** enables to easily subscribe to a RSocket server and react on incoming messages.
+This library for **vue3** enables to easily connect to an RSocket server and react on incoming messages.

+Currently, only **requestStream** is supported.
+But this could be easily extended.
+Feel free to open a PR.

 ## Motivation